EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

 demand_share
     A method used to split the MCA demand into seperate parts to be serviced by specific agents.
+A basic distinction is between *new* and *retrofit* agents: the former asked to respond to an increase of commodity demand investing in new assets; the latter asked to invest in new asset to balance the decommissined assets.
-There is currently only one option, "new_and_retro", corresponding to *new* and *retro* agents.
+    There is currently only one option, "new_and_retro", meaning the assets owned by each *new* agent are then passed to the corresponding *retrofit* agent.
+A *new* agent is associated to a corresponding *retro* agent which shares the same name.

 interactions
    Defines interactions between agents.
 These interactions take place right before new